Tsitsernakaberd Hwy, RA, Yerevan

-The Armenian Genocide Memorial Complex or Tsitstsernakaberd monument is one of the famous buildings in Armenia.
-It is located in the western part of Yerevan on a hill, the architect is Arthur Tarkhanyan.
+The Armenian Genocide Memorial Complex or Tsitsernakaberd monument is one of the most famous buildings in Armenia.
+It is located in the western part of Yerevan on a hill along the Hrazdan River.
+The architect is Arthur Tarkhanyan.

-This place is a very important for all the Armenians because every year on the Armenian Genocide Remembrance Day (April 24) all Armenians gather at the memorial to commemorate the victims of the genocide.
+The memorial complex also includes the Armenian Genocide Museum-Institute which opened in 1995.
+Tsitsernakaberd is an important place for every Armenian.
+Every year on the Armenian Genocide Remembrance Day (April 24) Armenians from different parts of the world gather at the memorial to commemorate the victims of the genocide.
 Everyone put flowers around the eternal fire for all the people who died in the Armenian Genocide.

 The Museum is located next to the Memorial complex.
 It has 2 floors: the first floor is subterranean and houses a library, a document archive, a conference hall, and a research centre, the second floor of the museum is an exhibition hall.
 Here the guests can see the documents, photos and personal belongings of the Genocide victims.
 In May 2014, Forbes magazine included the Armenian genocide Museum in the list of 9 memorial museums that everyone should visit.

 Armenian Popular Phrases - What You Should Know

 5 Reasons Why Choose Armenia